mbilyk/NIPM-Tutorial/README.md

     - Third-party Software (A custom shared library (dll) that we are going to create a NIPM package to distribute)

 <h3>Create the Shared Library</h3>

-For detailed instructions head over to the [Create a Simple Test Application section](https://github.com/mbilyk/NIPM-Tutorial/blob/master/Create%20Test%20Application.md) section.
+For detailed instructions head over to the [Create Test Application section](https://github.com/mbilyk/NIPM-Tutorial/blob/master/Create%20Test%20Application.md).
 Or you can download it from the source of this example.

 <h2>Create the NI Packages</h2>
 There are three main ways of creating a package